 Like any insurance company, premiums typically rise the older the dog is when you sign up.
 The greater the chance of health issues, the more it’s going to cost.
 However, if you can still get on a pet insurance plan, it will still be cheaper than paying for the full amount of surgery.

-Whether your dog qualifies for insurance and the cost will depend on:
+Whether your dog qualifies for insurance will depend on:

 - your dog’s age